Towlston Grange: The Smith's

+In 1963 Mildred H Richie, researcher and genealogist was commissioned by A.L.
+Leigh and C.J.S.
+Durham to make a comprehensive study of Towlston Grange.
+The study titled "Towlston, Fairfax County, Virginia" documents the owners from 1719 to 1933 and is archived at the Virginia Room of the Fairfax Library.

 Jack and Ethel Durham

 Jack and Ethel Durham purchased and restored Towlston Grange in the 1930s.
 Jack served as the Chairman of the Fairfax County History Commission.
 Ethel co-founded Langley (Cooperative) School in McLean.
 They raised a daughter, Nancy.
 They promoted the creation of the Great Falls National Park, and advocated the restoration of the Patowmack Canal, and preservation the C & O Canal right-of-way as a national park.